projectcontour/helm-charts/charts/contour/README.md

 ### Resource requests and limits

-Bitnami charts allow setting resource requests and limits for all containers inside the chart deployment.
-These are inside the `resources` value (check parameter table).
+The chart allows setting resource requests and limits for all containers inside the chart deployment.
+These are defined in the `resources` value (see the parameters table).
 Setting requests is essential for production workloads and these should be adapted to your specific use case.

 To make this process easier, the chart contains the `resourcesPreset` values, which automatically sets the `resources` section according to different presets.
-Check these presets in [the bitnami/common chart](https://github.com/bitnami/charts/blob/main/bitnami/common/templates/_resources.tpl#L15).
 However, in production workloads using `resourcesPreset` is discouraged as it may not fully adapt to your specific needs.
 Find more information on container resource management in the [official Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ### Prometheus metrics